 Set Strategic Goals

-Another way to achieve success is to set goals to provide structure within your business.
+Speaking of goals, you need to set them, and you need to write them down.
 Setting goals will lead to the success and longevity of your business.
-The easiest way to begin goal setting is to determine what metrics are important for you and your business.
+The easiest way to begin goal-setting is to determine what metrics are important for you and your business.
+Open-ended goals don’t help you in the long run; the more you can add definition, the better you can work toward them to achieve and succeed.

 Define Your Brand